ArnaudHemmerle/data-analysis-on-sirius/chapters/xrf/pymca/import-data.md

 After opening the file:

-1. Ensure that the `HDF5` tab is active.
+1. Check that the `HDF5` tab is active.
-2. Click on the first item in the list named `root_spyc_DiffractoScanConfig`.
+2. Click on the first item in the list; named `root_spyc_DiffractoScanConfig`.
 3. Go to the `MCA` tab.
 4. Select the averaged spectrum and tick the box to choose the dataset.